idaholab/moose/modules/ray_tracing/doc/content/modules/ray_tracing/index.md

 The ray tracing module traces rays through the finite element mesh.
 Notable features include:

-- Supports all planar finite element types in MOOSE
+- Supports tracing in meshes with planar sides (2D and 3D)
 - Supports mesh adaptivity
 - Supports contribution to residuals and Jacobians along ray segments
 - Supports ray interaction with internal and external boundaries